MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/basic-navigation.md

    > [!div class="mx-imgBorder"]
    > ![Open App for Outlook pane in Outlook Web Access.](../media/outlook-web-app.png)

-When you first access the Dynamics 365 App for Outlook pane, you'll be prompted to sign in to your Dynamics 365 account.
+When you first access the Dynamics 365 App for Outlook pane, you are prompted to sign in to your Dynamics 365 account.
 In the confirmation message, select **Allow** and then follow the steps on screen to sign in to Dynamics 365.
-Once you sign in, you'll not be prompted to sign in unless you don't use the app for 90 days.
+Once you sign in, you are not prompted to sign in unless you don't use the app for 90 days.

 ## Pin